-During the reporting period, the County received 12 NOIs or CSNs.
+During the reporting period, the County received 11 NOIs or CSNs.
 The County's tracking system records the contractor name, address, the date the CSN and NOI/NOC/NOT are received and whether the erosion control plan was reviewed.
-Based on the records, 11 CSNs and 1 NOI have been received.
+Based on the records, 5 CSN and 7 NOI have been received.
 The Engineering Department confirms that the documents received from contractors are for construction activities within the UA under Collin County jurisdiction and performs a review of the erosion and sediment control plans and offsite drainage plans.
-The County did perform plan reviews for 11 of the sites and 29 inspections of the construction sites.
+The County did perform plan reviews for 5 of the sites and inspections of all County operated construction sites.
+None of the sites were located within the County's UA.

-Implementation Activity Measurable Goal Completion Date Verify and track NOIs/CSNs submitted to the County Review ESC plans outside of ETJ for commercial or residential building permits and enforce subdivision regulations List NOIs/CSNs # of plans reviewed 12/31/17
+Implementation Activity Measurable Goal Completion Date Verify and track NOIs/CSNs submitted to the County Review ESC plans outside of ETJ for commercial or residential building permits and enforce subdivision regulations List NOIs/CSNs# of plans reviewed 12/31/16

-List of Attachments: List of CSNs/NOIs submitted to the County
+List of Attachments: CSNs/NOIs submitted to the County